PD Dr. Kateryna Schöning

 Music notation and ex tempore practices: tablatures in the 16th–19th c.; notation and diagrammatics in the 16 c.

-Music and interdisciplinary contexts in Alba amicorum (Stammbüchern) in the 16th c.
+Music and interdisciplinary contexts in alba amicorum (Stammbüchern) in the 16th c.

 Music and music transmission around 1800 and in the 19th c.